1. create project

 └── package.json

-You’ll also want to set up typing for IntelliSense and pick a build system.
+You’ll also probably want to set up typing for IntelliSense and pick a build system.

 Builds